 Touted as the fact that due to the 12C’s already stiff structure, no additional bracing measures were needed.
 Nevertheless, the addition of the power roof mechanicals has added 88 pounds to the supercars curb weight.
 This will be of little concern as the roadster still accelerates to 62 mph in the same 3.1 seconds as the coupe.
 100 mph arrives just a tenth of a second after the coupe, at 6.1 seconds, and top speed is down 3 mph to 204 mph.

 The performance differences are largely academic.
 More discernible differences include the wind in your hair, the sound of the twin-turbocharged V-8 filling your ears, and the sunburn on your neck.
-These are the main reasons people buy high-performance convertibles, and for those buyers, the Spider is sure to please.
+These are the main reasons people buy high-performance convertibles, and for those buyers, the convertible is sure to please.

 - PRICE: $268,000